AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Collision coverage covers damage to your car due to collisions, while comprehensive coverage covers damages caused by events other than collisions.

-• On average, collision coverage costs over 52 percent more than comprehensive coverage.
+• Collision coverage typically costs 40 to 70 percent more than comprehensive coverage.

 • Broken-down cars or cars in storage still require comprehensive coverage, but they don’t require collision coverage.